IGSN/igsn.github.io/namespaces.md

 ---
 IGSN uses a hierarchical namespace governance model to ensure uniqueness of registered IGSN.

+Please refer to the [list of registered IGSN namespaces](../registered).

 ## Namespaces Allocation Procedure ##

 The current procedure for namespace allocation was agreed by the IGSN members during the [IGSN telecon on 15 April 2013].